 Dialysis is the most common choice to treat end stage kidney disease.
 It represents a substitution of different functions of the human kidney.
 Together with your physician you will find ways of integrating the treatment into your everyday life.

 The term peritoneal dialysis (PD) is derived from the peritoneum, which describes the thin, protective structure around the abdominal organs.
 It is a unique enclosed space in the abdomen, the abdominal cavity.

 In peritoneal dialysis, the peritoneum is used as a natural filter to cleanse the body of waste materials and excess water.
 This requires a surgically created PD catheter.

 Peritoneal dialysis can be carried out independently at home or any other suitable place.

 In hemodialysis (HD) procedures, the blood is cleansed outside the body using a special machine and an artificial filter.
 This requires a surgically created vascular access.
 The cleansed blood is continuously returned to the patient.

 Home hemodialysis (HHD) is carried out in your own home or any other suitable place using the same technique as HD, with some adjustments.
 This requires having the devices at home and sufficient knowledge to carry out therapy.

 You have the right to make your own choices about how to treat kidney failure and may also choose not to start or discontinue dialysis or transplantation.
-With conservative therapy your health care team continues your care without dialysis or kidney transplantation.
+With conservative care your health care team continues your care without dialysis or kidney transplantation.
 Only your symptoms are treated by taking medication and, if necessary, by a supportive form of nutrition.
-Conservative therapy is not considered a life-prolonging measure and won’t cure kidney disease.
+Conservative care is not considered a life-prolonging measure and won’t cure kidney disease.
 Patients with complete kidney failure will die, if they do not receive a renal replacement therapy, such as dialysis or transplantation.

 Learn more about how to create your personal support network in the next section